 There is an Auto Mode, Allergen Mode & NightSense (automatic light sensing) mode and claims to cleanse 99.97% allergens & ultra-fine particles.
 It embellishes an extra-thick NanoProtect TRUE HEPA Series 1 Filter.
 You will also get a touch-panel UI with a 2-color panel display that presents 4-color air quality indicators for real-time feedback & child lock features.

-The newest progeny from the Mi Smart Home portfolio is the Mi Air Purifier 2C.
+The newest progeny from Realme TechLife is its Air Purifier.
 This one’s brandished as “designed in India for India”.
 It flaunts 360-degree air intake coupled with a dual filtration mechanism.
 The company claims the filter swapping is now DIY in under 10 seconds – using a one-button control.

-Here’s the list of best air purifiers in India [updated on October 2020]
+Here’s the list of best air purifiers in India in October 2021]

 |Model||CADR (m3/hr)||HEPA Filter life*||Noise level||Power (in watts)||Coverage Area (Sq./ft.)||Price|